-The M.S. and Ph.D. in Biology and Plant Biology are offered by the WSU School of Biological Sciences, and you may pursue these degrees on the Vancouver campus, under the guidance and supervision of Vancouver-based science faculty.
+The M.S. and Ph.D. degrees in Biology and Plant Biology are offered by the WSU School of Biological Sciences.
+You may pursue these degrees on the Vancouver campus, under the guidance and supervision of Vancouver-based science faculty.

 Faculty advisors in the Biology and Plant Biology degree programs: